adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

     });
   });

-  // Be resistant enough to flag ANY interface change and SOME logical change describe('a good test', () => {
+  // Be resistant enough to flag ANY interface change and SOME data change describe('a good test', () => {
     it('breaks', () => {
       // 1: 👍 See below